rostro36/Notes/Big Data/Week 11/11_readings.md

-# Big Data Week 11
+# Big Data Week 11 readings
 ## [Rumble Data Independence for Large Messy Data Sets](https://arxiv.org/pdf/1910.11582.pdf)
 ### General
 Rumble is a query execution engine for large, heterogeneous nested collections of JSON (and similar) objects built on top of Spark.

 Rumble uses JSONiq under the hood and tries to translate those queries into Spark primitives.

 Data independence for heterogeneous, nested JSON data sets is doable and enables to use latest physical improvements.

 ### Downfall of classical RDBMs
 Classical RDBMs work great on structured, normalized data, but have problems with heterogeneous, nested data: